Earth Sciences (ESCI)

 Credits: 4

 Introduces quantitative tools necessary for upper level Earth Science courses.
 Incudes basic statistical descriptions of spatially and temporally varying data, curve fitting, and time-series analysis with emphasis on atmospheric, oceanic and terrestrial data sets.
 Students learn to construct simple numerical models of Earth Systems.
-Instruction in data and analysis and modeling in Matlab.
-Prereq: Calculus and at least one 500 or 600 level undergraduate Earth Science course; or permission.
+Instruction in data and analysis and modeling in Python.
+One year of calculus and at least one semester of intermediate Earth Science required.

 Grade Mode: Letter Grading